 With his avant-garde, no-nonsense approach to the existential questions of life, Shiv’s work has captured the minds of readers across the globe.
 With a balance of caustic wit and profound insight, his writing throws down the gauntlet for each person to confront reality by themselves, without the assurances of authority figures, the dictates of dogma and the comfort of cultural belief systems.

-Shiv lives with his wife and two daughters in Western Canada where he works as a Business Strategy Consultant.
-Shiv Sengupta is a writer, blogger and avid snowboarder.
+Shiv lives with his wife and two daughters in Western Canada where he works as the Director of a Tech Consultancy.
+He is an avid snowboarder.